Skip to main content

 Capabilities you couldn't build from one ministry alone.

-Once the cross-agency record resolves into one canonical graph, every downstream capability runs from the same foundation.
+Once approved cross-agency signals resolve through a permissioned federation, every authorized downstream capability runs from the same foundation.
 None of these are possible when each ministry can only see itself.

 Early warning